2 Kings 15:1-16:20 ~ Acts 19:13-41 ~ Psalm 147:1-20 ~ Proverbs 18:4-5

 New Testament - Wow - strong readings today in Acts 19 verses 13 to 16 about the power of Jesus' name - and how to incorrectly try to "use" his name too - "A team of Jews who were traveling from town to town casting out evil spirits tried to use the name of the Lord Jesus.
 The incantation they used was this: "I command you by Jesus, whom Paul preaches, to come out!"
 Seven sons of Sceva, a leading priest, were doing this.
 But when they tried it on a man possessed by an evil spirit, the spirit replied, "I know Jesus, and I know Paul.
 But who are you?"
 And he leaped on them and attacked them with such violence that they fled from the house, naked and badly injured."
 Jesus' name is the name above all other names - but we should never try to "use" Jesus' name as an incantation or spell.
 We can call upon Jesus believing that he and his power will be there with us.
 But we should not call upon Jesus' name as if His name was "magic" in some way.
 It is holy.
 It is not magic.
 When is the last time you called on Jesus' name?
 How has calling on the holy name of Jesus ever changed a situation in your life?

 Sad stuff that Demetrius stirs up the Ephesians against Paul for one primary reason - his pocketbook.
 Paul's preaching of the one true living God was cutting into D's profits of handmade gods.
 And so D called on patriotism and loyalty to Artemis to go against Paul's truthful teaching.
 I wonder if we in our lives today ever choose our finances over God?
 Have you ever chosen finances over God?
 How does this play into your giving/tithing?
 An interesting note from today's readings is that the temple of Artemis in Ephesus was one of the "Seven Wonders of the Ancient World".
 Jesus obviously is the One wonder of the entire world - ever ancient, ever new.
-But fyi the temple of Artemis may have looked something like the first image below, and then the second image is modern day ruins of the Artemis temple that we read about in today's Acts readings:
+But fyi the temple of Artemis may have looked something like the image below:

 Bible.org's commentary on today's Acts readings titled "The Evangelization of Ephesus" is at this link.